It’s hard to believe that January has come and is almost gone!

 What is a Team Charter?

-Team charters are used when a work team is formed, committee is commissioned or a project is initiated.
+Team charters are used when a work team is formed, a committee is commissioned, or a project is initiated.

 Why Write A Team Charter?

-A team charter is developed by the team, approved by the team sponsors and clarifies what the team is responsible for doing, the boundaries with-which it works and how it supports the overall strategy of the organization.
+A team charter is developed by the team, approved by the team sponsors, and clarifies what the team is responsible for doing, the boundaries within which it works, and how it supports the organization’s overall strategy.

-Also included is key team members and their defined roles.
+Also included are key team members and their defined roles.

-For example, a team may have members, team leader and a facilitator as part of the working group.
+For example, a team may have members, a team leader, and a facilitator as part of the working group.

 The charter would define these roles and give clarity to expectations for members of the team.